ms-iot/iot-core-azure-dm-client/docs/report-all-device-properties.md

 ## Report All Device Properties

-The **Report All Device Properties** operation is initiated by the device receiving the `microsoft.management.reportAllDeviceProperties` method.
+The **Report All Device Properties** operation is initiated by the device receiving the `windows.reportAllAsync` method.

 ## Input Payload
 Input payload is empty